bluz71/bluz71.github.io/_posts/2017-12-22-browser-navigation-in-react-components.md

 Caveat
 ======

-I am a novice when it comes to React and JavaScript, hence the React solution described above may not be optimal.
+I am a novice when it comes to JavaScript and React, hence the solution described above may not be optimal.
 I do welcome feedback and suggestions on the topic.